-Heartwood Charter School will make every effort to maintain physical distancing of six feet between staff and students, as well as between students.
+Physical distancing is not required in accordance with current CDC and CDPH recommendations.
+Distancing may be implemented if an Outbreak (3 or more cases in Heartwood Charter School will make every effort to maintain physical distancing of six feet between staff and students, as well as between students.
 No less than five feet of distance will be permitted at any time.
 10

 Staff will follow physical distancing and face covering protocols at all times.
 School staff and faculty including administrative staff, instructional assistants and specialists will record visits to classrooms using provided forms.
+14

-In both indoor and outdoor classrooms students are arranged to face the teacher, with 6 feet of physical distance between them when possible, and always at least 5 feet of physical distancing.
-Heartwood Charter School will use the natural outdoor spaces at the Bothin Resource Center (designed as a youth camp) as outdoor classrooms.
+In both indoor and outdoor classrooms students are arranged to face the teacher.
+Heartwood Charter School may use the natural outdoor spaces at the Bothin Resource Center (designed as a youth camp) as outdoor classrooms, or may convene indoors with masking requirements.
 Each cohort will have a distinct area of campus with their own outdoor hand washing station and well-ventilated bathroom.
-All resource center classes will use the outdoor spaces for the majority of the school day.
-19

-Plastic barriers, clear screens and privacy boards will not be used in outdoor classrooms.
-For indoor spaces in our offices and classrooms we have opted to reconfigure these spaces to maximize physical distancing and minimize occupancy.
+Plastic barriers, clear screens and privacy boards will not be used in outdoor or indoor classrooms.
+For indoor spaces under outbreak conditions, spaces may be reconfigured to maximize physical distancing and minimize occupancy.
 In special cases where proximity seems desirable, we will use clear screens to maintain safety.
 We will continue to update our spaces in response to updated data and research.

-Lunch and recess will be conducted in outdoor areas and will be designated by cohort.
-Staff will monitor students to prevent any accidental mixing of cohorts.
+Lunch and recess will be conducted in outdoor or indoor areas and will be designated by cohort.
+Mixing of cohorts will be minimized.
 The campus has ample outdoor spaces, and each class will have distinct areas that have natural boundaries between them and other cohorts to provide distancing well over 6 feet.
 These areas will be clearly marked, and students and faculty will be aware of boundaries.

 The Bothin Resource Center has no playground equipment or gym.
 Rather, students recreate in the outdoor park like setting of the campus grounds.
 Anything that might retain germs from contact will be cleaned/sanitized between uses.
-Cohorts will be assigned dedicated, distinct and clearly marked play areas across the campus.
-20
+Cohorts will be assigned clearly marked play areas across the campus.

 Our Bothin Resource Center site does not have interior hallways shared by students.
 Classrooms, offices, and bathrooms are accessed via independent outdoor entrances.
-6-foot social distancing markers are placed at any locations where students and/or parents might gather.
-Unauthorized movement around the campus will be prohibited.
-To and from pick-up/drop-off students will line up within designated cohort area and wait for staff to escort them to class without mixing of cohorts.
-Signs are posted as reminders to maintain social distancing, wear mask coverings, and hand wash often.
-17
+Signs are posted as reminders to maintain mask coverings and hand wash often.

 Heartwood has staggered pick-up and drop-off times, with only one cohort arriving at a time at each of the four main entrance areas accessible by cars, at the west, east and central areas of the campus.
-Each class cohort will be assigned the closest area for drop-off and pick-up, and a specific route to their classroom with physical distancing maintained between students at all times.
+Each class cohort will be assigned the closest area for drop-off and pick-up, and a specific route to their.
 Students will remain under the direct supervision of class teachers during drop off and pick up.
-15

 Stable classroom cohorts will be maintained at all times with an assigned primary cohort teacher.
-The mixing of classroom cohorts will not be permitted.
-Each cohort has its own distinct area of the resource center campus and will remain in that area for the duration of their time at the resource center.
-We will not be using larger cohorts for our middle school students or mixing cohorts at any time.
+The mixing of classroom cohorts will be minimized.
+Each cohort has its own distinct area of the resource center campus and will remain in that area for the majority of their time at the resource center.